Picturesque Reminder of Yesteryear

 Dillard Mill is one of Missouri's best-preserved examples of a water-powered gristmill.
 Sitting along the clear-flowing Ozark stream, Huzzah Creek, the red mill is nestled among trees and near water cascading over a rock dam, creating a picturesque setting.

 Dillard Mill is the second mill structure at this site.
 Wisdom's Mill, the first mill built here, was constructed in the 1850s.
-A rock wall along the Huzzah Creek was blasted open allowing the increased water flow to the mill needed for its operation.
-As a result, Huzzah Creek changed its channel.
+A rock wall along Huzzah Creek was blasted open allowing the increased water flow to the mill needed for its operation.
+As a result, the creek changed its channel.

 Joseph Dillard Cottrell and his brother, James, later owned Wisdom's Mill from 1881 to 1889 - years that brought many changes to the area.
 During the Cottrells' ownership of the mill, the small community grew with the establishment of a post office in 1887.
 It was also during this time that the community was named Dillard after Joseph Dillard Cottrell.